Varenna, Lake Como

 Assistant Professor

-Dinner at a pizzeria with Prof. Werner, Mithilesh, Dr. Nayak, and Dr. Ray
+Dinner at a pizzeria with Prof. Werner, Dr. Mithilesh, and Dr. Ray

-Dinner at a pizzeria with Prof. Werner, Mithilesh, Dr. Nayak, and Dr. Ray
+Dinner at a pizzeria with Prof. Werner, Dr. Mithilesh, and Dr. Ray

 With Prof. Tomaz Prosen @ Évora, Portugal